 This is a guest post from Hannah Logan of Ireland Stole My Heart

 Disclosure: This 1 day in Galway itinerary contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 While Galway is a great place to use as a base to explore the west coast, it is pretty small, making it easy to see and do a lot in one day.
 So for those travellers who are short on time and only have one day in Galway, here is how to spend the perfect day!